 OIT recommends Apple and Dell computers for their reliability and configurations.
 Dell has service technicians in the area who make service calls to the college for computers requiring warranty repair.

 Williams College is committed to supporting both PCs and Macs.
 Academic departments and our public labs are split evenly although departments tend to choose one platform or the other depending on the software they use.
 Contact the departments of your interest to see if they have a recommendation.
-Administrative departments are mostly PC.

 For Apple computers we recommend either MacBook Pro or MacBook Air